deep-research/victorslibrary-gridsome/content/terra-incognita.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This is an atmospheric rock song that has a nautical feel to it.
+  This is an atmospheric rock song that has a nautical feel to it.

 recordings:
   - title: Terra Incognita